jbock-java/jbock/README.md

 It is now clear that any parameter method that doesn't return some kind of `List` or `Optional` must represent a required argument.
-Otherwise it would be hard to fulfill the non-null promise.
+Otherwise it would hardly be possible to fulfill the non-null promise.

 Now let's move on with our copy tool.
 A typical jbock invocation looks like this: